Important Notes, please read;

 Medium sized multi-branched shrub growing in and around wetlands.
 Blueberries come out in July and are delicious to both people and wildlife.
 We have many pick your own blueberry farms here in southern Maine, and this is the species they use.
 Look into any garden catalog and you will find a number of commercial varieties that have been developed from the wild one.
 These are non-varietal selections.
 Although they can be grown in upland areas, they must have acidic soil with lots of organic matter to retain moisture.
 Please note that this can be a tough plant to get started.

-- “Will the real Viburnum cassinoides please stand up?”
+“Will the real Viburnum cassinoides please stand up?”
 There is some confusing nomenclature swirling around this species.
 Sometimes known as Viburnum nudum var. cassinoides or just Viburnum cassinoides.
 This is the northern occurring species that we have growing here in Maine; you may have seen it growing in moist areas along a sunny road side, or along power line right of ways.
 It will catch your eye in mid to late spring when a profusion of frothy flowers erupt from the upper most branches.
 Multi-stemmed habit like so many of our native viburnums provides habitat for animals and structure to the landscape.
 You can get a nice naturalized look when you plant these in drifts; excellent component for native shrub hedges.
 This plant is perhaps most noteworthy for the way its fruit changes colors from white to pink to blue.
 Our most impressive viburnum (hobblebush would contend).

--Contact us for a quote on current sizes and pricing. - Viburnum dentatum, Arrowood viburnum
+- Viburnum dentatum, Arrowood viburnum

 -